npgrosser/logseq-diagrams-as-code/README.md

 # Logseq - Diagrams as Code

-Plugin that lets you create diagrams (and other visualizations) from textual representation (aka 'Diagrams as Code') within Logseq.
+[Logseq](https://github.com/logseq/logseq) plugin that lets you create diagrams (and other visualizations) from textual representation (aka 'Diagrams as Code') within Logseq.

 ![Demo](demo.gif)